John Finlaison: Last years

 In 1831, just two months after the death of his first wife, John Finlaison had married Caroline Davies (1804-1832), and subsequently married her sister Elizabeth Davies (1807–1896), daughters of Thomas Davies of Waltham Abbey.
 He occupied a country house, Alghers House, now demolished, at Loughton, Essex, on the site of which a blue plaque has been placed by the Town Council and Institute of Actuaries.

 He retired from the public service in August 1851, after serving nearly fifty years in the government service and employed his remaining days as Institute president and studying his favourite topics of scripture chronology and the universal relationship of ancient and modern weights and measures.

-He was unexpectedly seized with congestion of the lungs, and in the 77th year of his age after a brief illness, died at his residence in Notting Hill, London, on 13 April 1860, John is buried in St Nicholas' Church, Loughton.
-John Finlaison will always be remembered for his extraordinary abilities and John has pioneered the way forward for what has become known as the actuarial profession in the UK.
+Finlaison died at his residence on 13 April 1860, after unexpectedly suffering a congestion of the lungs, aged 77.
+He is buried in St Nicholas' Church, Loughton.
+John Finlaison is remembered for his contributions to the actuarial profession in the United Kingdom.